ASD Asti: History

 The club was founded in 1975.
 The club was based in another town, Celle Enomondo, and known as several other names: ILSA C.D.C., U.S. Cellese, A.S.
 Celle Vaglierano and A.C.
 Celle General Cab.

 The club was promoted to Prima Categoria for the first time in 2009, as the winner of Group P of Seconda Categoria Piedmont - Aosta Valley.
 Group P was composed of clubs entirely from the Province of Asti.

-In 2010 the club was promoted to Promozione Piedmont - Aosta Valley division, despite finished as the fifth of Prima Categoria Piedmont - Aosta Valley Group F. At the same time the club was renamed to A.S.D.
+In 2010 the club was promoted to Promozione Piedmont - Aosta Valley division, despite finishing fifth in the Prima Categoria Piedmont - Aosta Valley Group F. At the same time the club was renamed to A.S.D.
 Colline Alfieri Don Bosco, as a collaboration with another sport club A.S.D.
 Don Bosco Asti.
 The club also relocated its registered office to San Damiano d'Asti at the same time.

 A.S.D.
 Colline Alfieri Don Bosco promoted to Eccellenza Piedmont-Aosta Valley from Promozione Piedmont - Aosta Valley in 2016 as a repêchage.
 The club also played in the Eccellenza division in the 2013–14 and 2014–15 seasons.
 The club hired Mario Benzi as head coach in November 2014.

 The club was renamed to "A.S.D.
 Alfieri Asti" in 2017.
 At the same time, the major club of the city, Asti Calcio F.C. (ex-A.C.D.
 Asti) folded.
 The club also promoted youth team coach Davide Montanarelli as the head coach of the first team.

 The club finished as the joint-runner-up of the Group B of Eccellenza Piedmont - Aosta Valley division in the 2018–19 season.
 However, the club lost the promotion play-off against the other runner-up, Canelli S.D.S.
-Both teams also from the Province of Asti and that match was the fifth provincial derby of the teams in that season.
+Both teams also from the province of Asti and that match was the fifth provincial derby of the teams in that season.

 In 2019, Alfieri Asti was renamed again, dropping the word "Alfieri".